SKA2121/aws-cloud-lab/README.md

 # Projects Included
 **1. Blog Platform with Content Moderation**
 - A serverless blog platform that integrates AWS Comprehend and Rekognition for text and image moderation.

+# My Goal as a Cloud Architect
+Through this repository, I aim to refine my skills and establish a strong foundation in cloud architecture.
+My vision as a Cloud Architect is to:
+- Design scalable and secure cloud infrastructures.
+- Implement cost-efficient, innovative solutions aligned with business needs.
+- Drive cloud adoption and modernization for organizations.